kostyakoz/booty/readme.md

 1. Download latest version of Booty (from this repo).
 2. Upload `Booty` to `/themes` folder (at your site).
 3. Activate theme in `Extend` → `Site Metadate`
+4. Create new `Site Variables`.
+Go to `Extend` → `Site Variables` → `Create a new variable`

+    Name: twitter / title (another)
+    Value: Your twitter name (as Idiot) / Your Blog title

-4. All done!
+5. All done!
 Good job, sir.

 ### What's in future